 MCAT Application Process and Requirements

-When Is MCAT Registration?
+When Is Registration?

 The exam is offered at least 30 times per year at certified Pearson VUE centers.
 Find a designated testing center near you and register at AAMC.

-How Much Does Taking the MCAT Cost?
+How Much Does Taking the Test Cost?

-What Are the MCAT Requirements for International Students?
+Are There Special Requirements for International Students?

 Primary Application